HelenaBustrak/project-exam-2/README.md

-# Getting Started with Create React App
+# Project Exam 2

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my attempt at project exam 2 at Noroff - School of Design and Techology.

 ## Available Scripts